-- 22.2 National planning policy on the natural environment is set out in PPS9 and its accompanying guide and this seeks to ensure that biological and geological diversity are conserved and enhanced as part of sustainable development.
-PPS1 states Planning Authorities should enhance the environment as part of development proposals and policies should protect the wider countryside and the impact of development on landscape quality. - 22.3 The National Environmental and Rural Communities Act (NERC)2006 places a responsibility on local authorities to have regard to biodiversity in exercising their functions, so that it becomes properly embedded in all relevant policies and decisions made by public authorities.
-In order for new development to comply with the NERC Act and ensure the long term benefits to biodiversity a management plan or other appropriate mechanism(s) should be implemented. - 22.4 Only 0.8% of Trafford is covered by SSSI and 1.7% (2001 data.
-Awaiting updated figure) by woodland.
+National planning policy on the natural environment and accompanying guide(s) seek to ensure that biological and geological diversity are conserved and enhanced as part of sustainable development.
+National guidance states Planning Authorities should enhance the environment as part of development proposals and policies should protect the wider countryside and the impact of development on landscape quality.

+The National Environmental and Rural Communities Act (NERC) 2006 places a responsibility on local authorities to have regard to biodiversity in exercising their functions, so that it becomes properly embedded in all relevant policies and decisions made by public authorities.
+In order for new development to comply with the NERC Act and ensure the long term benefits to biodiversity a management plan or other appropriate mechanism(s) should be implemented.

+Only 0.8% of Trafford is covered by SSSI and 4.9% (2010 Trafford Tree Audit) by woodland.
 There are 6 Ancient Woodlands that are protected in Trafford as part of the UK Biodiversity Action Plan.
 Statutory protection is also afforded to European species of which bats, great crested newts, floating water plantain and the otter are likely to be found in Trafford.
 As of 2009, Trafford has 52 SBIs that support a number of habitats and species identified as priorities in UK and Greater Manchester BAPs.
-Trafford is part of the Greater Manchester Local Sites Partnership, established to coordinate work around SBI designation and surveying in line with National Indicator 197, whilst The Environment Partnership (sitting within the Local Strategic Partnership) co-ordinates multi agency work relating to biodiversity, nature conservation and countryside. - 22.5 A Geodiversity Action Plan for Greater Manchester (GMGU, October 2009) has been produced that sets out actions to conserve, protect and enhance the unique geological and geomorphological heritage of these assets.
+Trafford is part of the Greater Manchester Local Sites Partnership, established to coordinate work around SBI designation and surveying in line with National Indicator 197, whilst The Environment Partnership (sitting within the Local Strategic Partnership) co-ordinates multi agency work relating to biodiversity, nature conservation and countryside.

+A Geodiversity Action Plan for Greater Manchester (GMGU, October 2009) has been produced that sets out actions to conserve, protect and enhance the unique geological and geomorphological heritage of these assets.